BioBoost/node_thumper_control/README.md

 ### Set the color of all the neopixel LEDs of a specified string.
 On the mBed side this is called a ColorEffect.

+The red, green and blue values should be in the range of [0, 255].

 ```javascript
     //  @POST /neopixels/strings/:id
     expects { "red": 10, "green": 255, "blue": 0 }